hansliss/tcpproxy/README.md

 ### Location Daemon

-`cat_location_daemon` (installed under `libexec/tcpproxy`) consumes observer
+`cat_location_daemon` (installed under `libexec/tcpproxy`) consumes parsed
-events from RabbitMQ, matches them against the placemarks in `Locations.kml`, and republishes a location update whenever the nearest named position changes.
+tracker events from RabbitMQ (the output of `tracker_parser_daemon`), matches them against the placemarks in `Locations.kml`, and republishes a location update whenever the nearest named position changes.
 Each message contains the tracker ID, timestamp, and position string.

 Copy `/usr/local/etc/Locations.kml.sample` to `/usr/local/etc/Locations.kml`
 and edit it to match your real-world placemarks before launching the daemon.